joelmoxley/founder-playbook/V. Tech + Product/02 - Product Cost Modeling/02 - EoE - Curated Cost Models/md/01 - b - Argonne - BatPaC - Li ion EV battery pack cost model.xlsx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This paper provides a bottom up framework to assess and quantify the design and cost of Lithium ion batteries.
+This paper provides a bottom up framework to assess and quantify the design and cost of Lithium ion batteries.

 Credit: [Argonne National Laboratory](https://www.anl.gov/)